 Although we have very different means of documenting a creation process and transmitting ideas today, this different culture of transmission is still felt in the expectations we have towards composers and choreographers in a collaboration process.
 The more stable character of a musical score, and perhaps even a soundscape, makes the composer the more evident candidate to hand in her work first, to give the choreography something to rely upon.
 This can, of course, lead to a back-and-forth movement, with the music being sent back to the composition table to be adapted to the needs of the dancer.
 In cases where the music is not meant to be synchronised with the dance, and where, for instance, a soundscape delivers a context or even a kind of interpretation of an existing choreography, the roles might be reversed.
 Nonetheless, in general, it seems to be easier to dance to the music than the other way round.

 What other models do we have between or beyond the model of alternating tasks, or parallel work without too much interaction until the performance itself?
 The most familiar alternative is probably the multidisciplinary collective.
-This is no longer a question of collaboration between disciplines in the strict sense, because dancers and musicians are members of the same group of people creating not one but a series of works, often developing their own unique language and creative methodology as a group.
+Here we speak no longer of collaboration between disciplines in the strict sense, because dancers and musicians are members of the same group of people creating not one but a series of works, often developing their own unique language and creative methodology as a group.

 Does this reconnection ask for more hybrid practices in contemporary music and dance?
 Do we need a new type of artist who specialises not just in one discipline, but to a greater or lesser extent in a combination and interaction of disciplines and media?
 And most of all: what is needed to support this hybridity, taking into account that the efficiency of the traditional dance-music production model is challenged when the boundaries of disciplines are blurred, and divisions of tasks have to be renegotiated?